 *Note not all services are provided free of charge.
 Dedicated support is available to a Project(s) or PI(s), but the dedicated service will be largely self-financing via direct funding e.g. coordinator administration budgets in H2020 projects, or specific budget lines in approved project proposals or from overheads recouped from research projects.

-a) Management support for centre director - Includes and in addition to subsequent listings below, Management meetings, Management reporting (pro-forma/equipment maintenance etc.), financial analysis and planning, credit card administration, staffing projections, travel support, support for centre meetings.
+- Management support for centre director - Includes and in addition to subsequent listings below, Management meetings, Management reporting (centre applications/equipment maintenance etc.), financial analysis and planning, credit card administration, staffing projections, travel support, support for centre meetings and events.

-d) Centre operations support - Front of house contact point, phone/email queries, post, couriers, deliveries, centre internal communications, staff listings, information circulation, website and phonebook updates etc.
+- Centre operations support - Front of house contact point, phone/email queries, post, couriers, deliveries, centre internal communications, staff listings, information circulation, website and contact details updates etc.

-g) Centre events, outreach and communications support - End to end support, planning, preparation and budgeting for Centre events, Project and Centre knowledge and results dissemination, Project and Centre website maintenance and updates, Centre internal and external communication, Student Exchanges, Summer Interns, Planning, communication and implementation of workshops and seminars.
+- Centre events, outreach and communications support - end to end support, planning, preparation and budgeting for Centre events, Project and Centre knowledge and results dissemination, Centre website maintenance and updates, Centre internal and external communications, Student Exchanges, Summer Interns, Planning, communication and implementation of workshops, seminar series, conferences and symposia.
 Site visit support.

-h) Administrative support for centre members - Front of house point of contact point for Centre and individual PI’s and research teams, general internal and external queries, Travel support, taxis’s, core expenses, catering bookings, post, couriers, deliveries etc.
+- Administrative support for centre members - Front of house point of contact point for Centre and individual PI’s and research teams, general internal and external queries, Travel support, taxis’s, core expenses, room bookings, catering bookings, post, couriers, deliveries, inter-departmental support, etc.

 - Administrative and financial management of research projects - All financial queries, pre-submission budget checks, EU portal updates, new subcost setup, procurement, internal transfers, budget checking and monitoring, liaison with DCU Finance, liaison with funding agencies and partner institutions, knowledge and expertise relating to all major funding agency regulations, monthly internal reporting, adhoc reporting requirements, budget spend projections, budget management advice and planning, spend compliance issues.